taolinge/streamlit/README.md

 DB_PASSWORD = PublicReadPassword
 ```

 ## Contributing
 We would love for you to use this code, build on it, and share with others.
-See [our contribution guide](CONTRIBUTING.md) for more information.
+See [our contribution guide](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md)  for more information.

 ### Issues
 Please post bugs, errors, and questions to the Issues tab of this repository.